emurph1/codebreaker21/task6/README.md

 # Task 6
+Now that we've found a malicious artifact, the next step is to understand what it's doing.
+Identify some characteristics of the communications between the malicious artifact and the LP.

+## Solution
 1. Open up the good ol ghidra with the file found from Task 5 (the make file)

     a.
 Make your way to the main function -> see gitGrabber() function and look into it